 Wealthsimple Trade is an online brokerage platform designed to help you create and manage your own investment portfolio.
 The platform offers both TFSAs (Tax-Free Savings Accounts) and personal accounts that you can use to store cash, trade stocks, ETFs, and other qualifying securities.

-For self-directed investors, there’s a debate to consider: Which is better for you in the Wealthsimple Trade TFSA vs. Personal Account debate?
+For self-directed investors, there’s a question to consider: Which is better for you in the Wealthsimple Trade TFSA vs. Personal Account debate?

 Today, I will explain everything you need to know about this to make a more informed decision on the account type you should use to create your investment portfolio with Wealthsimple Trade.